dwrobel/flatcam/README.md

 - adjusted the UI for Excellon and Geometry objects
 - added a new FlatCAM Tool: Gerber Invert Tool.
 It will invert the copper features in a Gerber file: where is copper there will be empty and where is empty it will be copper
+- added the Preferences entries for the Gerber Invert Tool

 13.02.2020